s3pweb/simple-kafka-promise/README.md

 If you have docker, you can use `./examples/docker-compose.yaml` to start one `zookeeper` and one `kafka` stack on your machine.
 This stack comes with `kafkamanager`  and `kafkadrop` for easy monitoring and debugging.

 ## Docker

 If you want to build a docker image based on alpine linux, you need to add some packages to the base image.
 Go [here](https://github.com/Blizzard/node-rdkafka/blob/master/examples/docker-alpine.md) for more details.

+## New releases

+To create a new release, you only need to add your code (don't forget the mocks and the interfaces) and create a new tag.
+DO NOT push the code to NPM, create a version on Github or send a message for the new release.
+It will be done automatically by Github Actions.